Data Collection Instruments

 Costs to consider when planning a study that uses ASA24 include system and labor costs associated with uploading study details, including respondent usernames and recall dates.
 Costs also are associated with contacting and monitoring respondents, assessing data quality, and analyzing data.
 The labor and resources needed by researchers and associated costs to configure and manage studies using ASA24 are within the purview and the responsibility of users.

 Q: How can a researcher gain access to ASA24?

-A: For ASA24-2014 and ASA24-Kids-2014, a researcher, clinician or teacher who wishes to use ASA24 can visit the Researcher Web site to create an account online and register a study.
+For ASA24-2014, ASA24-Kids-2014, and ASA24-Canada-2014 a researcher, clinician or teacher who wishes to use ASA24 can visit the Researcher Web site to create an account online and register a study.
 After the researcher logs in he or she can create a study by clicking the "Create New Study" button on the left side panel on the home page and follow directions to proceed.

 For ASA24-2011 and ASA24-Kids-2012 (old versions), a researcher, clinician or teacher who wishes to use ASA24 can visit the Researcher Web site to register a new study.
 Within 1 to 2 business days of the submission of basic information about the study (e.g., study name and description, start and end dates), NCI will either approve the use of ASA24 or contact the researcher for further information.
 Once the study is approved, access information for the Researcher Web site will be sent by e-mail.
 Detailed instructions for researchers can be downloaded from the Researcher Web site.

 Q: Can I use ASA24 with students in a class that I am teaching?